Ashleylinn/Building-a-Dynamic-Website/README.md

 ## Overview

 This project was developed as part of CSCB20H3: Introduction to Databases and Web Applications.
-It involved designing and implementing a modern, responsive course website for CSCB20 using HTML and CSS, followed by enhancements with Flask and SQLite in later stages (Assignment 3).
+It involved designing and implementing a modern, responsive course website for CSCB20 using HTML and CSS, followed by enhancements with Flask and SQLite in later stages.

 ## Features